janasheirah/Library-Management-System-Application/README.md

 ## Library Management System Proposal

 This is a library management system application that is responsible for managing the libraries’ borrowing system online.
-Users can create accounts, borrow books, return them and view the due dates for doing so.
-They can also search for their desired books by genre or author and see details about the book they are getting online including author, rating and genre.
+Users can see the books available, borrow books, return them.
+They can also search for their desired books by genre and see details about the book they are getting online including author, name and genre.
 The administrators will be given access to the user accounts and have the option to create a user account for a customer, deleting accounts, and adding or updating data in the system.
-They can also send messages to users about books and automatically send reminders when the deadline for returning a book is approaching.
 To keep everything organized, managers can keep a secure record online that tracks where the books are.
 Public libraries that want to operate online and have the option of lending out books will be the main users of this application.

 This project is of interest to me since I am a bookworm myself and really enjoy reading books and seeing reviews.
 I would love the option to conduct a book search online and view the options a library has to offer without physically visiting it.